 Rebranding Research for an Online Gaming App

 Competition for online gaming apps is fierce.
-A popular game available on smartphones and via Facebook saw a plateau in new users.
+A popular game with a famous IP is available on smartphones and via Facebook saw a plateau in new users.
 The game wanted to rebrand to become more relevant to prospects and current users.
 This case study outlines the multi-step research methodology that Provoke Insights used to provide the gaming app with a clear direction for the rebrand.

 The gaming app, with over 10 million downloads, was interested in understanding what drives users to its game versus the competition.
 The game wanted to evaluate the current brand perception and its impact on awareness, consideration, downloads, in-game purchases, and long-term loyalty.

 - How consumers link the inherited brand name and its retail identity to the current iteration of the application;

 - What drives emotional attachment to the game;

 - How the game differs from the competition.

 So, Provoke Insights proposed a two-phase research solution.

 Phase one was qualitative, to conduct sixteen in-depth interviews among current users.
 These interviews were used to uncover information before a quantitative stage: